 Vaccinations Required for Cambodia

 There are no specific vaccines you should get before traveling to Cambodia.
 Make sure you are up to date with the routine vaccines like diphtheria, chickenpox, and polio.
-We are not even sure if we have had the vaccines for the above mentioned.
+We are not even sure if we have had the above-mentioned vaccines.
 Typhoid probably is the most common illness a traveler could get so be sure to have a shot for the nasty belly virus.

 ATMs and Money in Cambodia

 Everywhere in Cambodia, and we mean EVERYWHERE, the US Dollar is accepted.
 All the prices are in US Dollars, ATM’s spit out US Dollars and even street vendors use US Dollars.
+I don’t even know how that’s legally possible but okay!
 However, Cambodia’s national currency is Riel, which comes in many small banknotes that will make you feel like a millionaire if you get your hands on them.
-4 Cambodian Riel equal $1 and often when paying in US Dollars you will get the change in Riel so always calculate the amount you receive back.
-Cambodian Riel is useless outside of Cambodia so make sure you get rid of all the change you have left before exiting the country.
+4000 Cambodian Riel equal $1 and often when paying in US Dollars you will get the change in Riel so always calculate the amount you receive back.
+Also, Cambodian Riel is useless outside of Cambodia so make sure you get rid of all the change you have left before exiting the country.

 2 Weeks in Cambodia Travel Itinerary Day by Day